What is the Husky Experience?

 It’s hosting a podcast.
 It’s playing the halftime show.
 It’s leading the Black Student Union, reporting the stories that need to be shared, walking the halls of the White House.
 Conducting forestry research in the forest — your own living laboratory.

 It’s being immersed in a city of self-starters, adventurers and entrepreneurs.
-It’s being caffeinated, curious and connected, with the Pacific Northwest in your backyard.
+It’s being caffeinated, curious and connected, with the Pacific Northwest as your backyard.

-It’s discovering your passion; your place in the world — and it’s knowing the student experience wouldn’t be possible without scholarships and a community of supporters rallying to help you get to, through, and beyond the UW.
+It’s discovering your passion, your place in the world — and knowing that the student experience wouldn’t be possible without scholarships and a community of supporters rallying to help you get to, through and beyond the UW.

 Hometown: Loveland, Colorado

 Major: Environmental Science and Resource Management

 Dreams supported by: